 How to Obtain Permission to Enter Canada With a DWI Charge

 Most people reading this would be interested to learn how to get into Canada with a DWI as simply and easily as possible.
 To overcome criminal inadmissibility to Canada, a person must correctly apply for, and then successfully receive, permission from Canadian legal authorities to visit the country.
-Unfortunately, getting permission to enter Canada can be a highly complex legal process that could easily overwhelm someone without professional assistance.
+Unfortunately, getting permission to enter Canada with a dui can be a highly complex legal process that could easily overwhelm someone without professional assistance.
 Criminal inadmissibility to Canada as a result of a DWI or a related impaired driving charge can be overcome by working with the Canadian government.

 If you were convicted of or committed a criminal charge outside Canada, you may overcome this criminal inadmissibility: